Students are required to successfully complete assigned tests as outlined in the course

 if they feel it is necessary for the test or if the test is issued via

-Tests will be open for a minimum of 3 days outside of class.
+Tests will be open for at least 3 days outside of class.

 Students are responsible for their learning and are required to take all tests.
 Makeup

-tests are not allowed unless student receives situational approval from instructor.
-If
+tests are not allowed unless the student receives situational approval from the

-approval is allowed and the test was missed for a non-extenuating circumstance,
+instructor.
+If approval is allowed and the test was missed for a non-extenuating

-Each test will have at least 20% of the questions that are higher level questions such
+Each test will have at least 20% of the questions that are higher level questions (NGN

 Every test will be analyzed by individual course instructors for validity and